nuster1128/Awesome-Causal-Papers/README.md

 **[Counterfactual Inference] Cluster Randomized Designs for One-Sided Bipartite Experiments**.
 (2022-NIPS) Jennifer Rogers Brennan, Vahab Mirrokni, Jean Pouget-Abadie.
 **TLDR**: We present a new clustering objective for cluster-randomized experimental design in marketplace experiments. (随机聚类实验)

+**[Counterfactual Inference] Framing Algorithmic Recourse for Anomaly Detection**.
+(2022-SIGKDD) Debanjan Datta, Feng Chen, Naren Ramakrishnan.
+**TLDR**: We present an approach -- Context preserving Algorithmic Recourse for Anomalies in Tabular data (CARAT), that is effective, scalable, and agnostic to the underlying anomaly detection model.
+CARAT uses a transformer based encoder-decoder model to explain an anomaly by finding features with low likelihood.
+Subsequently semantically coherent counterfactuals are generated by modifying the highlighted features, using the overall context of features in the anomalous instance(s). (反事实异常检测)

+**[Counterfactual Inference] Counterfactual Phenotyping with Censored Time-to-Events**.
+(2022-SIGKDD) Chirag Nagpal, Mononito Goswami, Keith Dufendach, Artur Dubrawski.
+**TLDR**: we present a latent variable approach to model heterogeneous treatment effects by proposing that an individual can belong to one of latent clusters with distinct response characteristics. (潜变量方法模拟异质治疗效果)

 ### Causal in RecSys

 **[Causal in RecSys] StableDR: Stabilized Doubly Robust Learning for Recommendation on Data Missing Not at Random**.
 (2023-ICLR) Haoxuan Li, Chunyuan Zheng, Peng Wu.